Strauaar/TixFix/README.md

 + Like your favorite bands, artists, teams or troupe to keep track of their events
 + Like your favorite events
-+ View all your ticket listings, sales, and purchases all in one place on the user page
++ View all your ticket listings, sales, and purchases all in one place on the user page (TixFix uses limited seeded data as live data for events is not free)

 ## Home
 ![TixFix-Home](https://github.com/Strauaar/TixFix/blob/no_subcats/screenshots/tixfix-home.png "TixFix-Home")